Out-of-home advertising is a multi-billion dollar industry for a reason — it works.

 Research indicates that companies earn an average of $5.97 for every $1.00 they spend on OOH ads.

 With figures like these, your company may want to get started with OOH in marketing.
 If so, it can be useful to take a look at how other companies have used OOH ads effectively before you begin designing your own.

 That’s why we’ve put together this article highlighting 7 great OOH advertising examples to give you a better sense of what might work for your company.

 What is OOH in Advertising and Marketing?

 Out-of-home advertising is any type of advertising that a user only sees while outside of their home.
-Things like billboards, digital billboards, public transportation ads and posters are all examples of OOH advertising.
+Out of home billboards, digital billboards, public transportation ads and posters are all examples of OOH advertising.

 Why do companies use out of home ads?